Study Abroad Program Overview

 for program-specific details about the host institution, program structure, and courses; academic culture and conduct; units, exams, and grades; orientation; and housing.

 For the summer Latin American Studies program, all students take two courses during the five week program.
-All participants are given the opportunity to rank their selections prior to the start of the program and final course offerings may vary based on overall student interest.
+All participants are given the opportunity to rank their selections prior to the start of the program and final course offerings at the National University of Tres de Febrero (UNTREF) may vary based on overall student interest.

 - Spanish Language and Argentine Culture